Kyoto Aquarium Complete Guide: A Perfect Location Within Walking Distance of Kyoto Station, Surrounded by Nature

 Bring the Aquarium Home: Plenty of Original Items

-Finish your visit at the museum shop, which is stocked with exclusive goods available nowhere else.
-Items co‑developed with long‑established Kyoto brands are especially recommended as gifts.
+Finish your visit at the museum shop, stocked with exclusive goods available nowhere else.
+Items co‑developed with long‑established Kyoto brands make excellent gifts.

-Japanese giant salamander plushies in S, M, and LL sizes (with tote bag)
+Japanese giant salamander plushies in M, L, and LL sizes (with tote bag)

-Japanese giant salamander plushies in S, M, and LL sizes (with tote bag)
+Japanese giant salamander plushies in M, L, and LL sizes (with tote bag)

 Traveling Cape Penguin plush (SS size)